tandemdude/hikari-lightbulb/docs/source/getting-started.rst

 Getting Started
 ===============

-Lightbulb can be installed using Python's pip provided that you already have git installed:
+Lightbulb can be installed using Python's pip:

 ``$ pip install hikari-lightbulb``